 From Saturday 18 September to 13 November 2010, we are hosting an exhibition of classic and unseen photographs of Jimi Hendrix by renowned British photographer Gered Mankowitz.
 This exhibition is an exciting one for us on a whole number of levels, and is our major exhibition of the Autumn season.
-Not only is this our first ever Jimi Hendrix exhibition, but it is the first time that images from the Jimi Hendrix archives of Gered Mankowitz have been the subject of a solo show.
+This is the first time that images from the Jimi Hendrix archives of Gered Mankowitz have been the subject of a solo show.

 September 18, 2010, the launch day for the exhibition, is actually 40 years to the sad day that a 27 year old Jimi Hendrix passed away.
 There was nobody quite like Jimi Hendrix, both in terms of his guitar playing ability and his extraordinary visual image.
 He is such an iconic figure that it is easy to assume that everything that can be said about him has been said, and everything that can be seen has already been seen.
 Not so, as we intend to demonstrate.